mrshankly/secure-aql/docs/fmke_benchmark.md

 It doesn't really matter which database you are benchmarking, the way you run FMKe is basically the same for all of them.
 Read the [FMKe wiki](https://github.com/goncalotomas/FMKe/wiki) to know more.

+**NOTE**: Have a look at this pull request [https://github.com/goncalotomas/FMKe/pull/219](https://github.com/goncalotomas/FMKe/pull/219), if it's not closed then AQL support is not upstream yet and you will have to use the branch from that pull request.

 ## Requirements

 To run the FMKe benchmark you will need to have installed the following: